inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 Wired Network Interfaces
 ------------------------

-Wired interfaces have a pair of special purpose OMNeT++ gates which represent the capability of having an external physical connection to another network node (e.g. Ethernet port).
+Wired interfaces have a pair of special-purpose OMNeT++ gates which represent the capability of having an external physical connection to another network node (e.g., Ethernet port).
 In order to make wired communication work, these gates must be connected with special connections which represent the physical cable between the physical ports.
-The connections must use special OMNeT++ channels (e.g.
-:ned:`DatarateChannel`) which determine datarate and delay parameters.
+The connections must use special OMNeT++ channels (e.g., :ned:`DatarateChannel`) which determine data rate and delay parameters.

 Wired network interfaces are compound modules that implement the :ned:`IWiredInterface` interface.
 INET has the following wired network